 Rather than giving the property to your children outright- you can also put it in a trust or a Limited Liability Company (LLC).
 LLCs have become a popular estate planning tool for vacation homes.
 Using an LLC allows parents to transfer interest in the LLC to their children while still retaining control.
 Parents can use the annual gift tax exclusion to slowly gift their children additional interest in the LLC each year.
 The LLC agreement can designate a property manager- provide instructions on maintenance costs and property taxes- and include buyout options.
 Property in an LLC is also protected from creditors.

 Another option is to put property into a qualified personal residence trust (QPRT).
 A QPRT allows the parents to live in the home for a certain number of years and at the end of the term- the children own the home.
 The main purpose of a QPRT is to reduce taxes on property- but QPRTs are tricky and must be set up just right or there will be no tax savings.
-For more information about QPRTs- click here.
+For more information, see this resource on QPRTs.